 Sometimes the substantial cost of a piece of kit is justified and unavoidable, such as when buying a specialist lens or a new camera.
-Not every new photography purchase has to break the bank though - It's possible to enhance your photography with a potentially game changing accessory even on a really tight budget!
+But shelling out hundreds for every little thing isn’t necessary, and we’re here to show you how!

 This list features our 11 favourite photography accessories that don’t make your bank account weep, and some can provide a gateway into a whole new genre of photography that you hadn’t even considered!